Updated Apr 05, 2026

-Yes.
-It curtailed hands-on learning and exposed gaps in assessment clarity and communication.
 In the National Student Survey (NSS, the UK-wide final-year student survey), the COVID-19 topic is largely negative (index −24.0) across 12,355 comments.
-Within anatomy, physiology and pathology, a CAH discipline used for sector comparison, tone remains comparatively positive overall (52.6% Positive), yet students repeatedly flag the same pressure points that the sector reports.
-Subjects allied to medicine sit closer to neutral on COVID-19 sentiment (−15.9), but in this discipline the sharpest drag comes from marking criteria (−46.9).
-The reflections below explain why these numbers matter and what changed for students on the ground.
+Within anatomy, physiology and pathology, a CAH discipline used for sector comparison, tone remains comparatively positive overall (52.6% Positive), yet students still flag the same pressure points seen across the sector.
+Subjects allied to medicine sit closer to neutral on COVID-19 sentiment (−15.9), but in this discipline the sharpest drag still comes from marking criteria (−46.9).
+The sections below show what students found hardest, what helped, and what institutions should keep for the next period of disruption.

 What happened to practical and anatomical skill development?